ChaseRensberger/chases-simple-archiver/README.md

 ## Configuration

 `~/.config/csa/archive.yml` - determines what directories/files are archived during a sync, along with any other relevant metadata.
-This repo also contains an example `archive.yml` if you're curious about the format.
+This repo also contains an [`example.archive.yml`](example.archive.yml) if you're curious about the format.

 ## Contributing